pyranges/pyranges_1.x/docs/tutorial.rst

 Let's **fetch the sequence** for each of these intervals from our genome fasta file.

-The function :func:`get_sequence <pyranges.PyRanges.get_sequence>` returns one sequence per interval, which we assign to a new column of our pyranges object:
+The function :func:`get_sequence <pyranges1.PyRanges.get_sequence>` returns one sequence per interval, which we assign to a new column of our pyranges1 object:

   >>> first['Sequence'] = first.get_sequence(genome_file)  #genome_file defined above
   >>> first